couchbaselabs/sdk-rfcs/rfc/0054-sdk3-management-apis.md

 ## GetAllIndexes

-Fetches all indexes from the server for the given bucket (and scope/collection if applicable).
+Fetches all indexes from the server for the given bucket (limiting to scope/collection if applicable).

 ### Signature